Meaning of life: Stoicism

 Zeno of Citium, a pupil of Crates of Thebes, established the school which teaches that living according to reason and virtue is to be in harmony with the universe's divine order, entailed by one's recognition of the universal logos, or reason, an essential value of all people.
 The meaning of life is "freedom from suffering" through apatheia (Gr: απαθεια), that is, being objective and having "clear judgement", not indifference.

 Stoicism's prime directives are virtue, reason, and natural law, abided to develop personal self-control and mental fortitude as means of overcoming destructive emotions.
 The Stoic does not seek to extinguish emotions, only to avoid emotional troubles, by developing clear judgment and inner calm through diligently practiced logic, reflection, and concentration.

-The Stoic ethical foundation is that "good lies in the state of the soul", itself, exemplified in wisdom and self-control, thus improving one's spiritual well-being: "Virtue consists in a will which is in agreement with Nature."
+The Stoic ethical foundation is that "good lies in the state of the soul", itself exemplified in wisdom and self-control, thus improving one's spiritual well-being: "Virtue consists in a will which is in agreement with Nature."
 The principle applies to one's personal relations thus: "to be free from anger, envy, and jealousy".

 Enlightenment philosophy

 The Enlightenment and the colonial era both changed the nature of European philosophy and exported it worldwide.
 Devotion and subservience to God were largely replaced by notions of inalienable natural rights and the potentialities of reason, and universal ideals of love and compassion gave way to civic notions of freedom, equality, and citizenship.

-The meaning of life changed as well, focusing less on humankind's relationship to God and more on the relationship between individuals and their society.
-This era is filled with theories that equate meaningful existence with the social order.
+The meaning of life also changed, focusing less on humankind's relationship to God and more on the relationship between individuals and their society.
+This era has theories that equate meaningful existence with the social order.

-Classical liberalism

-Classical liberalism is a set of ideas that arose in the 17th and 18th centuries, out of conflicts between a growing, wealthy, propertied class and the established aristocratic and religious orders that dominated Europe.
-Liberalism cast humans as beings with inalienable natural rights (including the right to retain the wealth generated by one's own work), and sought out means to balance rights across society.
-Broadly speaking, it considers individual liberty to be the most important goal, because only through ensured liberty are the other inherent rights protected.

-There are many forms and derivations of liberalism, but their central conceptions of the meaning of life trace back to three main ideas.
-Early thinkers such as John Locke, Jean-Jacques Rousseau and Adam Smith saw humankind beginning in the state of nature, then finding meaning for existence through labor and property, and using social contracts to create an environment that supports those efforts.